conditionizr/conditionizr/docs/DOCS.md

 ````

 #### Multiple tests setup
-When adding multiple tests, your config module will be a comma separated object:
+When adding multiple tests, your config module will be a comma-separated object:

 ````js
 conditionizr.config({